Gavin Stamp: Education

 Stamp was educated at Dulwich College in South London from 1959 to 1967 as part of the "Dulwich Experiment", then at Gonville and Caius College, Cambridge, where he obtained a PhD in 1978 with a thesis entitled George Gilbert Scott, junior, architect, 1839–1897.

 Life and career

 Stamp's career was one of largely independent journalism, writing, lecturing and polemic on architectural topics.
-Under the pseudonym "Piloti", he wrote the "Nooks & Corners" architecture criticism column in Private Eye from 1978 until his death.
+Under the pseudonym "Piloti", he wrote the "Nooks & Corners" architecture criticism column in Private Eye from 1978 until his death, including giving the Hugh Casson Award for worst new building of the year.
 He regularly contributed essays on architecture to the fine arts and collector's magazine Apollo.
 From 1990 he taught architectural history, latterly as Professor, at the Mackintosh School of Architecture at the Glasgow School of Art.
-He bought and restored a terrace house, that Alexander "Greek" Thomson designed for a local builder, in Moray Place, Glasgow.
+He bought and restored a terrace house that Alexander "Greek" Thomson designed for a local builder in Moray Place, Glasgow.
 In 2003, he resigned from the school and reverted to being an independent scholar and was widely invited as a guest lecturer.